Curtleigh Productions: Stanley Margulies Vice-Presidency (1961–1962)

 Before leaving for location shooting on Taras Bulba, Curtleigh Productions announced in early September 1961 that author Ray Russell had been secured to write an original screenplay titled Exit 41.
 The project was later retitled Soft Sell and was to be about the Madison Avenue crowd.
 Curtis, Leigh and their two children departed Los Angeles in early September 1961, taking a train to New York, then sailing south to Buenos Aires, Argentina and finally embarking another train to reach Salta, Argentina.
 Taras Bulba began filming using Panavision cameras and Eastmancolor DeLuxe film on October 12, 1961, on location in Salta, Argentina with director J. Lee Thompson.
 After two and a half months of location shooting, which accounted for delays due to extensive hiring of extras for the battle scenes, the production moved back to Hollywood in December 1961 for three additional months of filming and post-production at Columbia Studios.
 Taras Bulba wound up costing United Artists a total of $7,000,000.

 While Curtis was in Argentina, Margulies continued to develop properties at Curtleigh Productions' office.
 In September 1961, Gower Champion was secured to direct Playboy.
 Champion was greatly impressed by Wolfe's screenplay and described the film as alike to being in the year 1970, looking back at the 1960s.
-On October 6, 1961, Margulies registered a new corporation, Curtis Enterprises, Incorporated, with Curtis as President and Margulies as Vice-President.
+On October 6, 1961, Margulies registered a new corporation, Curtis Enterprises, Incorporated, with Curtis as president and Margulies as vice-president.
 Curtis Enterprises and Curtleigh Productions would be used interchangeably during most of 1962, as projects were shifted back and forth within the corporate structure.
 By December 1961, Curtis, Lemmon and Larry Storch had been confirmed to act in Playboy.

 In mid-January 1962, Curtleigh Productions signed a financing and distribution deal for Playboy with Columbia Pictures.
 The $2,000,000 film was to be shot on location in Chicago, Illinois as well as at Columbia Pictures' Gower Street Studios in mid-1962, once Curtis completed 40 Pounds of Trouble.
 Wolfe's Playboy screenplay was however still in development.
-Author Stan Freberg was reportedly also worked in another project for Curtleigh Productions.
+Author-comedian Stan Freberg was reportedly also working on another project for Curtleigh Productions.
 In early February 1962, Curtleigh Productions announced that Hargrove's 40 Pounds of Trouble screenplay had been completed and that television director Norman Jewison would make his feature film debut as director of the picture.
 Jewison was scheduled to begin pre-production work on February 19, 1962, with the film to start shooting at Universal Studios in April 1962.
-In late February 1962, Curtleigh Productions announced that it had acquired Dorothy Crider's story I Married a Dog, which had been produced as a television episode on the Westinghouse Preview Theatre, in partnership with Harold Hecht Productions.
+In late February 1962, Curtleigh Productions, in partnership with Harold Hecht Productions, announced that they had acquired Dorothy Crider's story I Married a Dog, which had been produced as a television episode on the Westinghouse Preview Theatre.
 The property was being developed by Philip Rapp and Richard M. Powell under the title Monsieur Cognac and revolved around a musician and a brandy-drinking dog that are both in love with the same woman.